 The second property of horizontal support and resistance levels

-In this article we will talk about the second property of support and resistance levels, which sounds in the following way: the market is more likely to bounce off the horizontal level than it will break it through.
+In this article we will talk about the second property of horizontal support and resistance levels, which sounds in the following way: the market is more likely to bounce off the horizontal level than it will break it through.

 We will discuss why this happens.
 We will also analyze the true reasons of the main market participants while trading near the levels and we will take the examples.